worldforge/worldforge/README.md

 Worlds repository and use that instead.
 You can either configure Cyphesis to load from a different location by setting WORLDFORGE_WORLDS_PATH at CMake time, or by altering the content of "cyphesis.vconf.in" ("autoimport" setting).

+## Media

+When building and running Cyphesis you need access to the media, which is stored in Subversion.
+The Subversion server is at https://svn.worldforge.org:886/svn/media/trunk.
+The CMake command "mediarepo-checkout" will do a "sparse" checkout which will only fetch a subset of media, omitting source media.
+If you intend to do development and need the full media you can issue the CMake command "mediarepo-checkout-full" instead which will checkout all media.

+Media is stored in "app/cyphesis/mediarepo".

 ### Conan packages

 We use Conan for our third party dependencies.
 In most cases we use the packages provided